DBMS-ES-432/Assignment-3/README.md

 ## Invalid html accesses:
 * No one can access any other page without login, for clarification look at [Video](./screenshorts/video/invalid_access.webm)

- * Image is not an upload option for guest_house, thus if clicked to view image, it dsipalys broken image or NULL
+ * Image is optional, thus image column can be either a clickable link or NULL.

 # Contributions